-His first instance of leading every lap in a race, also the first time this had ever happened, occured in Bristol in 1973.
+Cale Yarborough’s first instance of leading every lap in a race, also the first time this had ever happened, occurred in Bristol in 1973.
 Not only did he lead every lap, but he did it against two Hall of Fame drivers, Richard Petty and Bobby Allison, and completely dominated the race.
-Another interesting fact about this race was that it was completed over a two week period, as weather problems during the first day caused the rest of the race to be postponed.
+Another interesting fact about this race was that it was completed over a two-week period, as weather problems during the first day caused the rest of the race to be postponed.

 The second time this feat was accomplished by Yarborough was in Nashville in 1978.
 This time, he led all 420 laps of the race at the Fairgrounds Speedway, compared to all 500 in Bristol.
 Both of these performances are considered among the most dominant driving performances in NASCAR history.

 Jeff Burton was the most recent NASCAR driver to lead every lap in a race.
 He did this in the 2000 Dura Lube 300.
 This race took place at the New Hampshire International Speedway, located in Loudon, New Hampshire.
 He took the lead over pole-sitter Bobby Labonte in the first turn of the race, and he never looked back.
 Jeff Burton had a very successful Nascar career, with 21 career victories.

 Is It possible to lead every lap in a NASCAR race?

 A driver could technically still lead every lap, but it would be much more difficult.
 In 2017, NASCAR introduced a stage racing format in which the race is paused and restarted twice during the race.
 Because of this format, it is impossible to achieve and maintain a massive lead like in the old days.
 They would have to win the start and both restarts and never lose the lead.
 To date, no one has led every lap in a NASCAR stage race.